 While the BIOS relies on the 16-bit real mode of x86 processors, UEFI is hardware-independent.
 It’s meant to standardize the design of motherboards, and to speed up boot times.
 The system boot process loads it to memory from a motherboard flash or TPM chip, a hard drive, or even a network, and it does whatever it’s programmed to do before verifying and loading the OS.

 Critics say it increases complexity without providing any important advantages over a BIOS.
-A more serious objection is that it can be designed to enforce DRM and political or cultural censorship via technologies such as Trusted Computing.
+Malware that corrupts the UEFI exists, and the UEFI isn’t in the PC’s hard drive, so such infections aren’t removed by most types of fixes.
+A more serious objection is that a UEFI can be designed to enforce DRM and political or cultural censorship via technologies such as Trusted Computing.

 Unattended Ground Sensor.
 A sensor placed in a remote area to collect and transmit information, often for months or years.
 Different types detect sound, movement, heat, vibrations, even radiation.